mu2/google-container-engine-dse/README.md

 ## Getting started

 Deploying to GKE is a two step process.
-The [deploy.sh](deploy.sh) script wraps both these commands.
+The [deploy.sh](deploy.sh) script wraps both the deploy cluster and deploy DataStax commands.

 ### Deploy a cluster